Cliff Crochet: Personal life

-Cliff Crochet is married to Sara Crochet and together, the couple has two children: Ben and Lee.
+Cliff Crochet is married to Sara Crochet and together, the couple has four children: Ben, Lee, Les, and Jay.
 At the age of 18, Crochet began serving in the Assumption Parrish police force.
 He also serves as a volunteer youth football coach in his hometown of Pierre Part.

 Professional Bass Angler - Early Career

 Crochet joined the Lake Verret Bass Club in 2000, participating in B.A.S.S.
 Federation Nation events.
 He became the youngest-ever Louisiana State Champion in 2006.
 From 2007 to 2009, Cliff competed in the Bassmaster Open series, which qualified him both for the 2010 Bassmaster Classic and the 2010 Bassmaster Elite Series.

 Professional Bass Angler - Career (2010-present)

 As of February 13, 2018, Crochet has competed in 103 Bassmaster tournaments and has received ten top-10 finishes and twenty three top-30 finishes.